gnascimento/lgtm-stack/README.md

 Each component (Loki, Grafana, Tempo, Mimir) runs in Kubernetes with its own storage backend.
 For instance we are using GCP Cloud Storage as example, but they support AWS/Azure as backends too, for local development we can use MinIO.

-Also the stack includes three optional components:
+Also this architecture includes three optional components:
 - Prometheus: collects cluster metrics (CPU/Memory) and sends to Mimir
 - Promtail: agent that captures container logs and sends to Loki
 - OpenTelemetry Collector: routes all telemetry data to appropriate backends, acts as a central hub